natisaver/SSH-Key-and-DVC-S3-Setup-/README.md

 ```console
 cat ~/.ssh/id_ed25519.pub
 ```
-- Go to GitHub -> settings -> SSH/GPG Keys -> New SSH Key
+- ❗Go to GitHub ➡️ settings ➡️ SSH/GPG Keys ➡️ New SSH Key
 - `Paste the contents under Key Section`, Title can be whatever

 3. Setting our remote origin in the command line